A Strong Duality Principle for Equivalence Couplings and Total Variation: Proofs of Main Results

 \begin{lemma} For $E$ a relation on $\Omega$ and $\G$ a subset of $\F$, we have \begin{itemize} \item[(i)] $E^{\ast\ast} \supseteq E$ and $\G^{\ast\ast} \supseteq \G$, and \item[(ii)] $E\subseteq\G^{\ast}$ if and only if $\G\subseteq E^{\ast}$. \end{itemize} In other words, the correspondence given by $\,^{\ast}$ is an antitone Galois correspondence. \end{lemma}

 As is the case in many antitone Galois correspondences, it is instructive to understand the operation arising by applying the correspondence twice.
 (In general, the resulting operation is not the identity.)
-In what follows, we write $E^{\ast\ast} := (E^{\ast})^{\ast}$ and $\G^{\ast\ast} := (\G^{\ast})^{\ast}$ for relations $E$ on $\Omega$ and subsets $\G$ of $\F$.

 \begin{lemma} For $E$ a relation on $\Omega$ we have $E^{\ast\ast} = E$ if and only if $E$ is an equivalence relation. \end{lemma}

 \begin{proof} First, suppose that $E$ is an equivalence relation, and let us show that $E^{\ast\ast} = E$.
 Since we have $E\subseteq E^{\ast\ast}$ by Lemma~\ref{lem:Galois-basics}, it suffices to show $E^{\ast\ast}\subseteq E$.
 Indeed, take any $(\omega,\omega')\in E^{\ast\ast}$ and recall that for any $A\in E^{\ast}$ that $\omega\in A$ if and only if $\omega'\in A$.
 Now combine $E\in \F\otimes \F$ with Fubini's theorem to get $[\omega]_E := \{\omega''\in \Omega: (\omega,\omega'')\in \Omega\}\in\F$, then use the symmetry and transitivity of $E$ to get $[\omega]_E\in E^{\ast}$.
 By the reflexivity of $E$ we have $\omega\in [\omega]_E$, hence $(\omega,\omega')\in E^{\ast\ast}$ gives $\omega'\in [\omega]_E$.
 This is exactly $(\omega,\omega')\in E$, hence $E^{\ast\ast}\subseteq E$, as needed.
 Second, note that $E^{\ast\ast} = E$ implies that $E$ is an equivalence relation, since $E^{\ast\ast}$ is always an equivalence relation. \end{proof}